In Arizona, month-to-month leases can be terminated by either the landlord or tenant with a 30-day written notice.

-In Arizona, month-to-month lease exists if there is not a written lease agreement or the written lease agreement has expired.
-Per A.R.S. § 33-1375(B) a landlord or tenant can terminate the month-to-month lease with a 30 day written notice.
+In the absence of a written lease agreement–or if a written lease expired–Arizona tenants have month-to-month lease.
+Per A.R.S. § 33-1375(B), either the landlord or tenant can terminate the month-to-month lease with a 30-day written notice.

-It can be somewhat confusing as to when the 30 days starts running.
-It would be logical if the 30 days started from the time it was mailed or the time it was received.
-However, the 30 days start at the beginning of the next billing cycle–usually the first of the month.
+It would be logical if the 30 days started from the time the notice was mailed or received but 30 days start at the beginning of the next billing cycle–usually the first of the month.

 Furthermore, a tenant who does not vacate by the end of the 30 days may be liable to the landlord for additional damages.
 A.R.S. § 33-1375(C) states: